ProfessorManhattan/codeclimate-golangci-lint/README.md

 ## Overview

-This project is the home of [`golangci-lint`](https://golangci-lint.run/) [CodeClimate](https://codeclimate.com/) engine and a standalone, compact image containing `golangci-lint`.
+This project is the home of a **[golangci-lint](https://golangci-lint.run/)** [CodeClimate](https://codeclimate.com/) engine and a standalone, compact image containing `golangci-lint`.
 It was built to integrate `golangci-lint` results into the GitLab merge request web UI.
-The project consists of a minimal multi-stage build that produces images that are likely to load faster than typical in CI/CD environments. `golangci-lint` is a multi-linter that combines dozens of linters and runs them very fast, in addition to providing a combined report.
+The project consists of a minimal multi-stage build that produces images that are likely to load faster than typical builds in CI/CD environments. `golangci-lint` is a multi-linter that combines dozens of linters and runs them very fast, in addition to providing a combined report.

 ### Standalone